dgroomes/iceberg-playground/rest-catalog/README.md

 ## Overview

 This project showcases an Apache Iceberg data system featuring the Iceberg REST catalog, object storage, and the Spark shell.

-The [Iceberg REST catalog is described by an official OpenAPI specification](rest-spec).
-In this example, we use Spark shell running on the host machine to connect to Docker containers running an Iceberg REST catalog server and a Minio server.
-This project is designed to make clear the essential components and configuration in a system using this technology stack.
+Spark runs on the host machine and connects to the Iceberg REST catalog server and Minio servers running in Docker containers.
+The catalog server also interacts with the Minio server to query and update table metadata.

-A catalog will typically be involved in a production Iceberg data system.
-In some systems, the catalog might be stored in the Hadoop file system.
-In other systems, the catalog might be in an RDBMS.
-The REST catalog is an abstraction over the underlying catalog implementation and it offers a familiar technology (HTTP/JSON) for enabling client software to interact with it.
-For example, DuckDB integrates with the Iceberg REST catalog and not the other catalog forms.
+An Iceberg catalog will typically be involved in a production Iceberg data system.
+In some systems, the catalog might be implemented in HDFS.
+In other systems, it might be in an RDBMS.
+The Iceberg REST catalog is an abstraction over the underlying catalog implementation and [it is described by an official OpenAPI specification](rest-spec).
+This specification and the ubiquity of HTTP/JSON makes it easier for other software to implement an integration with the Icerberg REST catalog.
+For example, [DuckDB integrates with the Iceberg REST catalog](https://github.com/duckdb/duckdb-iceberg/pull/98) and not the other catalog forms.

 This project also features S3-compatible object storage as the storage layer for Iceberg table metadata and table data.
 This is the typical choice for Iceberg data systems.

+This project is designed to make clear the essential components and configuration in a system using this technology stack.

 ## Instructions